 Shady school policy

 The school has a compulsory "hats on” requirement during the summer months when the children are out of doors.
-Please ensure your child takes a hat to school daily and ensure hats are named!
+Please ensure your child brings their hat to school daily and ensure hats are named!
 If students do not have hats they are required to play in our shade areas.
-We have a trendy new school hat available at the office for $16.00.
-It is compulsory for New Entrants to buy this hat.
+Our school hat is available at Brand Fuel on Oruanui Street, as is the rest of the school uniform.